J.D. Urban, Land Use and Environmental Law Emphasis Area Requirements

 UMKC students can engage in a course of study within the J.D. degree with an emphasis in Urban and Land Use Law, Environmental Law or both.

 Students in their second or third year may elect to specialize in the "Urban, Land Use and Environmental Law" curricular emphasis program.
-To do so, a student must apply no later than the end of the second year.
-Advice about compliance with the requirements is available from the Emphasis Faculty Advisors.
+To do so, a student should apply no later than the end of the second year.
+Advice about compliance with the requirements is available from the Emphasis Faculty Advisors Professors Julie Cheslik, John Ragsdale, and Irma Russell.

 Student Learning Outcomes